dkessner/TeacherResources/about.md

 school in Los Angeles.
 My daily work depends heavily on many free and open source projects.

+In the classroom I use free and open source software and open textbooks.

 Tools:
 - [Linux](https://en.wikipedia.org/wiki/Linux): free operating system, not only for desktop and laptop computers, but for mini-computers like the Raspberry